Tiger I Panzerkampfwagen VI Ausf.E Sd.Kfz.181 German Heavy Tank Dragon 1/35

 Commander and gunner before dressing uniform.
 It will be possible to adjust later, though there is a space in some places.

 I decided to board three crews after all.
-I will dress them the camouflage uniform.
+I will dress them a camouflage uniform.
 It’s becoming a vivid vehicle when three crews are in the hatch.

 Tiger I is one of the core curriculums of the German army tank fans.
 Tiger-I was produced about 1350 tanks between July 1942 and August 1944.